Conan Byrne: St Patrick's Athletic

 Byrne's performances for Shelbourne drew interest from top clubs including St Patrick's Athletic, whom he signed for in November 2012 and officially announced by the club on 20 November.
 Byrne scored an incredible 40 yard free kick against Athlone Town in a 7–2 win, during a pre-season friendly.
-He continued his pre-season form into the start of the season in competitive games, setting up Kenny Browne to score a header against Bangor Celtic in the Leinster Senior Cup and Shane McFaul's winner against Drogheda United on the opening day of the 2013 League of Ireland season in front of Republic of Ireland manager Giovanni Trappatoni.
+He continued his pre-season form into the start of the season in competitive games, setting up Kenny Browne to score a header against Bangor Celtic in the Leinster Senior Cup and Shane McFaul's winner against Drogheda United on the opening day of the 2013 League of Ireland season in front of Republic of Ireland manager Giovanni Trapattoni.
 Byrne scored his first competitive goal for the Saints on 2 April 2013 when he scored 14 minutes after coming off the bench in a 2–1 loss to Dundalk at Richmond Park.
 Byrne scored against his former team Shelbourne in a 4–0 win for Pats at Richmond Park on 15 April 2013.
 He scored again four days later live on RTÉ when Pats beat champions Sligo Rovers 2–0 to end their 100% record in the league.

 In 2017, Byrne scored his 100th league goal of his career from inside his own half as St. Patrick's defeated Bohemians 4–0.

-Shelbourne return
+Return to Shelbourne

 Byrne rejoined Shelbourne for the 2019 League of Ireland First Division season, helping the club secure promotion to the Premier Division as champions.